-Through candidate forums, legislative briefings, public testimony, budget advocacy and a host of other measures, we develop new early learning champions and seek to advance the early learning field.
+Child360 staff work vigorously at the local, state and federal levels to increase investment in quality early learning programs and to raise awareness about the importance and impact of quality early learning.
+Through candidate forums, legislative briefings, public comment, budget advocacy and a host of other measures, we seek to develop new early learning champions and elevate the early care and education field.
 We regularly partner with legislative offices and with education, advocacy and business organizations in our policy efforts.
-We also train parents to advocate for their children and communities through our Parent Ambassador Program, and work to further public policies that invest in the future of America by putting children first.
+We also train parents to advocate for their children and communities through our Community Ambassador Program, and work to further public policies that invest in the future of America by putting children first.

 Federal Budget Advocacy

-Preschool Visits for Legislators
+Early Learning Site Visits for Legislators